iterative/dvc.org/content/docs/command-reference/exp/run.md

 checkpoint from which you want to continue.

-Alternatively, use `--reset` to start over (discards previous checkpoints and their outputs, leaving things as they were before the first `dvc exp run`).
+Alternatively, use `--reset` to start over (discards previous checkpoints and their outputs).
 This is useful for re-training ML models, for example.

 <details>